When can intermodal transportation be a solution for you?

 August 31, 2016

 With the softening of the market and need for additional freight, railroads have become diligent about converting truckload moves to steel tracks.
-Here are a few scenarios where intermodal transportation may be a fit for your freight shipping.
+Here are a few scenarios where intermodal transportation may be a fit.

 You have 10 shipments to move from Cincinnati to Los Angeles, and they all have to be off the dock by month end, which is in two days.
 You have a truckload rate and are ready to pull the trigger.
 Then, you find out that only four shipments can be covered at the quoted price.

 Now you are stuck either eating into your projected margin, or attempting to markup product that you have already sold.
 But maybe there’s another option.
 An intermodal shipping option.

 You get a quote and find, not only is the price less than anticipated, but capacity can be secured for all 10 shipments.
 You’ve successfully increased your margin and all your freight is off the dock by month end.